 Interestingly, according to the Tanduk Research Institute of Traditional Himalayan Medicine, the term "goji" technically originated in the Himalayan regions of Mongolia and Tibet, where it grows wild.
 (Source)

-In other parts of the world, gojis are now frequently consumed as dried berries, eaten like raisins or used in shakes and smoothies.
+Here in the Western U.S., gojis are now frequently consumed as dried berries, eaten like raisins or used in shakes and smoothies.
 While dried or reconstituted forms are considered quite nutritious, simmering the fruits in hot water, tea formulas, soups, stews or grains is traditionally believed to increase and release other beneficial nutrients.